 Watch this video of the Standing Stones of Barbados before you go… Philip King created the mystical stone sculptures here and it’s rumoured the authorities want to knock them down.
 See them before they do!

 Paradise Beach was very nearly the island home for celebrities Simon Cowell and Andrew Lloyd Webber, to name but a few.
 It is now a quiet spot within easy reach of Bridgetown.
-Take a ZR bus from outside the terminal, heading west along the coast – ask for the west coast road.
+Take a ZR bus from outside the port, heading west – ask for the west coast road.
 It’s only a couple of minutes’ ride through the port area.
 A taxi won’t break the bank either.